ali96343/capp/README.md

 redis-server must be installed and running

 ----------------------------------------
-in3, in4 - UI updaters with multiple celery-beats-workers + pydal + sse-starlette + uvicorn
+in3, in4 - UI updaters with multiple celery-beats-workers + pydal + sse-starlette + uvicorn + socketio

 0 put in3, in4 to py4web/apps